- Who is eligible to participate in NSE?

 Yes!
 You will work closely with your UMF academic advisor to determine exactly how your host campus courses will be applied to your UMF degree program.
 For any course taken outside your advisor’s discipline you will need approval from the Division from which the course originates.
 You will complete the NSE Credit Approval Form with required approval signatures and submit to the NSE Coordinator along with other Pre-Departure materials, prior to leaving UMF before your exchange.

 Of the 4000 students being placed each year, about 3700 are placed at a conference held every year in the second week of March.
-Each year approximately 97 percent of all students applying will be placed with 84 percent receiving their first choice.
-Your UMF NSE coordinator will contact you the week after the placement conference to let you know where you have been placed.
+Each year approximately 97 percent of all students applying will be placed, with 84 percent receiving their first choice.
+Once the placements have been arranged, your UMF NSE coordinator will contact you to let you know where you have been placed.
 You will then need to attend the mandatory placement acceptance meeting to confirm your placement and find out about your next steps.

 While this type of arrangement cannot be guaranteed, you can make this request.
 In the past, students have had some successes with this endeavor.
 There is a place on the NSE application to indicate that you are requesting a linked placement.
 You should only choose this option if your individual participation is contingent upon the participation of your friend.